 This page appears after the contact clicks the button in the confirmation email.
 Say thank you and welcome!

-Head over to the general forms section of the Form Builder for the list you need to work with, and choose which item you want to customize from the Forms and Response Emails drop-down menu.
+Head over to the Form Builder for the list you need to work with, and choose which item you want to customize from the Forms and Response Emails drop-down menu.
 You'll be able to use all the same design tools you use with regular signup forms, so you can match the email and confirmation page to your business needs and brand.

 MailChimp's general, hosted forms also include a reCAPTCHA box that helps filter fake signups, regardless of which opt-in method you choose.